An electronic customs system to allow the faster import of third country goods from countries that are not members of the European Community

 Duty deferment and security guarantees

 Both traders and their representatives (such as agents, if CFSP-authorised) must pay by duty deferment account.
 Granting duty deferment facilities depends on traders providing a guarantee of financial security.
 Security will take the form of a blanket authority to debit the authorised traders’ deferment account.
 Guarantees cover the overall maximum amount in any calendar month of your liabilities.
-You can find out about deferment in HMRC guidance on deferring duty, VAT and other charges on the HMRC website.
+You can find out about deferment in Notice 101: deferring duty, VAT and other charges.

 Setting up a duty deferment account